 - Draft 2018-2028 RLTP Consultation Summary (PDF 815KB)

-- Find out more about the RLTP.
+- Find out more about the current RLTP

 Last updated: 1 October 2015, see all updates.

-It's a statutory requirement that the NZ Transport Agency and AT revise the RLTP every 3 years.
+It is a statutory requirement that the NZ Transport Agency and AT revise the RLTP every 3 years.